Duncan Watley, M.D.

 Laurie Slovarp, PhD, CCC-SLP, BCS-S

 Dr. Laurie Slovarp received a Master’s of Science degree in Speech and Hearing Sciences from Arizona State University in 2000 and a PhD in Independent Interdisciplinary studies at University of Montana in August 2015.
 Following attainment of her M.S. degree, she worked in hospital, outpatient rehabilitation, home health, skilled nursing and university settings for 10 years.
-She has worked as an assistant professor in the Department of Communicative Sciences and Disorders (CSD) at The University of Montana since 2010.
+She is an associate professor in the Department of Communicative Sciences and Disorders (CSD) at The University of Montana.

-Dr. Slovarp’s is a Board Certified Specialist in Swallowing and Swallowing Disorders (BCS-S) as well as a voice specialist.
+Dr. Slovarp’s is a Board Certified Specialist in Swallowing and Swallowing Disorders (BCS-S) as well as a voice, chronic cough, and upper airway specialist.
 Her role at UM includes clinical instruction, which she conducts through treating patients at Rocky Mountain ENT.